A regional, metropolitan university

 - Outstanding student support services; award-winning on-campus library with access to full UW library system; career center; writing center; personal counseling; computer support; mentoring available for first-generation students and English language learners (ELL).

-- One of the most diverse college campuses in the nation; nearly 46 percent of UW Bothell students are students of color or the first in their families to attend college.
+- One of the most diverse college campuses in the nation; nearly 46 percent of UW Bothell students are students of color.
+More than half (51%) are the first in their families to attend college.